 Admission as a graduate student is conditional on the applicant making a formal declaration that they can meet the expenses of their course.
 Expenses include both fees and living costs for the full duration of the course.

 When an offer of a College place is made, the applicant will be sent the College’s Financial Declaration form, which states the full amount that should be available to you and gives guidance on the sort of evidence required.

-Where the student is paying fees directly, the University and College Fees must be paid in advance at the beginning of each academic year.
-This rule does not apply to students receiving UK government grants whose fees are paid directly to the College; the rules may be modified in cases where a student holds a scholarship which is paid only in instalments over the year.
+Where the student is paying fees directly, course fees must be paid in advance at the beginning of each academic year.
+This rule may be modified in cases where a student holds a scholarship which is paid only in instalments over the year.

 - The University’s information about the estimated cost of living as a graduate student in Oxford.

 The University recognises that some graduate students will want to undertake a limited amount of paid work during their studies, whether as part of their academic development (e.g. teaching and demonstrating) or to help to support themselves financially.
 If you are considering doing paid work, please read the University’s paid work guidelines.